SwedbankPay/developer.swedbankpay.com/_includes/payment-presentations.md

 MobilePay is the main payment app in Denmark and one of the leading apps in Finland, making it essential for merchants operating in these Nordic countries.
-More than 4.4 million Danes and 2 millon Finns use the app.
+More than 4.4 million Danes and 2 million Finns use the app.
 140,000 stores are accepting payments.

 {% include iterator.html prev_href="/checkout-v3/"